takitajwar17/takitajwar17/README.md

 ### 🎯 Current Focus

-- Building scalable cloud-native applications
 - Exploring AI/ML integration in web applications
 - Contributing to open-source projects
-- Sharing knowledge through technical writing
+- Participating in hackathons and technical events

 </div>